-MIT’s collected policies about ethical and responsible research are presented in a clear and well-structured website from the Office Of Sponsored Programs.
-Please note, in particular, a section entitled Responsible and Ethical Conduct at MIT, with the subsection Relations and Responsibilities.
-This section offers resources for anyone with a policy question.
+MIT’s collected policies about ethical and responsible research are presented in a clear and well-structured website around Responsible and Ethical Conduct at MIT.
+This site offers resources for anyone with a policy question.
 It also offers specific policies on personal conduct; harassment; retaliation; and responsibilities of supervisors.

 Tools for successful research at MIT